Show off what makes you unique — correctly.

 1. Don't lie

 It's never a good idea to lie about what makes you unique.
 If it isn't true, the employer will probably catch on eventually, and that will be awkward to confront down the road.
-Besides, lying during an interview is generally a big job-search no. If you get caught — and candidates often do — you'll not only lose this opportunity, but you may also miss out on other positions outside of the company for which you're currently interviewing.
+Besides, lying during an interview is generally a big job-search no. If you get caught — and interviewees and candidates often do — you'll not only lose this opportunity, but you may also miss out on other positions outside of the company for which you're currently interviewing.
 It's a small world, and word travels fast among recruiters and hiring managers.

 2. Don't overshare